khannurien/vincentlannurien.com/content/_index.md

 Before that, I was a **Postdoctoral Researcher** at Lab-STICC, ENSTA (Brest, France).

-Between 2021 and 2024, I have been working on **allocation and scheduling policies** to enable efficient orchestration in serverless platforms in the cloud; see [my PhD thesis](https://theses.hal.science/tel-04941961) and [defense slides](./about/resources/phd_defense.pdf).
+Between 2021 and 2024, I have been working on **allocation and scheduling policies** to enable efficient orchestration in serverless platforms for private clouds; see [my PhD thesis](https://theses.hal.science/tel-04941961) and [defense slides](./about/resources/phd_defense.pdf).

 ---